 Dr Thomas Laycock is best known for his work in neurophysiology.
 He is particularly celebrated for his work on reflex actions of the brain a reflex being an unconscious reaction to stimuli operating on the nervous system.
 He demonstrated that the brain, though an organ of consciousness, was also subject to the laws of reflex action and in this respect no different from other ganglia.
 However, the physiology of the nervous system had implications for mind and behaviour, and like other scientific developments, was difficult to reconcile with Christian theological belief.
 This involved controversial concepts relating to the physical basis of normal as well as abnormal behaviour: the nature of the will, consciousness, and the relationship between body, mind and spirit.

 James Lodge became a doctor in Wetherby, after National Service, in 1956.
 He was following a family tradition as his father and maternal grandfather (Dr James Hargreaves) had both been medical practitioners.
 He became the medical officer for the newly opened Borstal, he was also Medical Officer at the Wharfedale Hospital.
 As well as being a GP he was a school governor, Parish and Town Councillor and Town Mayor.
 He was passionate about local history and was Chairman of Wetherby Historical Society.
 He built up an archive of photographs, documents and artefacts which he gave to the Wetherby Historical Trust.
-He wrote books and many articles on the history of Wetherby.
-Jim Lodge was the Chairman of the Wetherby Weir Preservation Trust created in 1981 to save and repair the weir.
+He wrote books and many articles on the history of Wetherby recalling his early years.
+Jim Lodge was a the Chairman of the Wetherby Weir Preservation Trust created in 1981 to save and repair the weir.
+He was a founding member of the Civic Society in 1994 and was a life-long member.
 His first surgery had been Wetherby House in the Market Place and after his retirement he was invited to lay the Foundation Stone of the Crossley Street Medical Centre in March 1991.